Last Updated on

 Before you try and do a visa run, do the following:

-- Check the rules for the country who’s visa you are trying to reset.
+- Check the rules for the country whose visa you are trying to reset.

-- Do research on other travelers who have done similar visa runs recently.
+- Do research on other travelers who have done similar visa runs recently—blogs are a great source of up-to-date information on each border crossing around the world.

 - Research on what the cheapest method of doing a visa run.
 There might be cheap flights available, or it might mean getting on a bus.